Douglas Booth

 Young Douglas Booth worked as a model

 From age 13, he studied acting at the Guildhall School of Music and Drama in London, founded in 1880, and also enjoyed performing at the National Youth Theatre.
-At 14, he got a small role in the TV movie "From Time to Time," with numerous scenes of battles between the tribe and monsters.
+At 14, he got a small role in the TV movie "From Time to Time," featuring epic battles between tribes and mythical creatures.

 Douglas Booth got his first role at age 14